Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 We know how tough receiving a cancer diagnosis is on you as well as your family.
 Our hair straightener attorneys will handle every step of the legal process for you in order to make things as stress-free on you as we can.

-The legal process in a hair straightener lawsuit will generally involve:
+The legal process in chemical hair straightener lawsuits will generally involve:

 - Determining if you have a valid case